 - The crew of career criminal protagonists in Lock, Stock & Two Smoking Barrels decides to rob the much nastier gang of thieves who happen to live to next door to them to get themselves out of massive debt.
 Ironically, the profits they plan to steal from their neighbours are themselves being stolen from a group of drug dealers.

 - Dog and his band of unpleasant thieves who're the neighbors mentioned above only steal from other criminals - mostly drug dealers.
+This isn't out of any moral grounds - Dog's gang are nasty people - they just find drug dealers to be easy targets.

 - In Serenity Mal Reynolds and crew take a job which involves stealing a corporate security payroll.
 It's a job hurting The Alliance from a probably corrupt corporation, so they're Jerkass Victims, but Mal has no intentions of handing out his cut to any poor person who's not on his crew.
+That said, for all his pretensions of ruthlessness, Mal is shown repeatedly in Firefly to have a crippling case of Chronic Hero Syndrome, so how much of it he would have ultimately kept is an open question.

 - At one point, Artemis Fowl chooses to focus his efforts solely on stealing from the wealthy and corrupt.
 However, he explicitly says he is not aiming to be Just Like Robin Hood.

-- In Not a Penny More, Not a Penny Less by Jeffrey Archer, a group of people who have been swindled by a con man band together to steal from him exactly the amount he took from them.
+- In Not A Penny More, Not A Penny Less by Jeffrey Archer, a group of people who have been swindled by a con man band together to steal from him exactly the amount he took from them.

 - Arsène Lupin's first theft was from a family that had been paying his mother an unfairly low wage for the work she did.